Ingrid Mattson: Views on the role of women in Islam

-Opposition to Islamic Extremism
+Opposition to Islamic extremism

 Mattson has been a critic of Islamic religious extremism since she first encountered the Taliban while trying to educate Afghan refugee girls in Pakistan.
-In the aftermath of the September 11 attacks, Mattson published an internet article entitled "American Muslims have a Special Obligation."
+In the aftermath of the September 11 attacks, Mattson published an article on Beliefnet entitled "American Muslims have a Special Obligation."
 In the article, she stated, "I, as an American Muslim leader, denounce not only suicide bombers and the Taliban, but those leaders of other Muslim states who thwart democracy, repress women, use the Qur'an to justify un-Islamic behavior and encourage violence."
 Since the attacks of September 11, Mattson been interviewed many times on the radio.
 She has lectured publicly to denounce violence in the name of Islam and advocated for peaceful resolution of conflicts and differences.
 In a 2007 essay, Mattson condemned "Exclusivist, triumphalist, communal identities (religious or political)" that justify violent attacks on other groups.
 Mattson was one of the original signatories of the Amman Message that was an international Muslim response to sectarian violence and terrorism in the name of Islam.